fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 * Check the URLs for contact point if you want to discuss this
 * Publishing patterns are evolving  (would love some shared experiences)
 ---
-# Publishing

-### Publishing by providers: Self hosting metadata
+# Publishing self hosting metadata

-#### Secondary benefit:  organic search benefits (Google, Bing, Yandex, etc)
+### Semantic Search Optimization (Semantic SEO)

-_Authority, Relevance and Trust_
+#### _Authority, Relevance and Trust_

-The approach has benefit beyond EarthCube's goals.
-It is an approach leveraging standards based approaches to organization description.
-It's arguably both a metadata publishing and outreach activity.
+The approach has benefit beyond EarthCube's goals as arguably both a semantic metadata publishing and outreach activity for facilities.

-It is a path to address "semantic search optimization" for organizations.

-This secondary benefit has not been assessed.
+### Some value add arguments for web platform semantic metadata publishing

+1. Google, Bing, etc will index these pages and index schema.org types (or external voc references to those types)
+1. Self publishing and harvesting means the facilities are responsible for the "freshness" of the metadata locally, not at N sites
+1. Web arch based harvesting can be implemented by many consumers (Consumers distinguish themselves by their "value add")
+1. Common community governed vocabularies can be used (and improved) broadly

 ---
 # Effort required by Publishers

+* Not doing much, so effort low  :)
+    * We are just publishing facility metadata and some service document links
+    * Can be done manually at this time (both document creation and publishing)
-At the current time the effort is relatively small since it scope only facility data normally found in a top page of a domain.
-Document contains links, if any, to existing service description documents.
+* Document contains links, if any, to existing service description documents or other digital documents

- A single page with a single JSON-LD document that can be hand crafted from templates (not scale-able).

 This is a very simple 1st step.